9 Best Tips for Magic Kingdom | Easily Explained

 Disney Genie +

-is an upgrade that costs $15 that allows riders to skip the regular line and access to the 'Lightning Lane' entrance.
+is an upgrade that costs around $25 that allows riders to skip the regular line and access to the 'Lightning Lane' entrance.
 This is essentially the new fast pass.

 Lightning Lane selections must be made on the same day of your visit and can be used across several theme parks, which is extremely convenient for those with the Park Hopper options.

-Disney Genie on the other hand is included with admission is essentially a live itinerary, that you can use to plan your day before arriving to the park, and while you're at the park through the My Disney Experience app or Disney app.
+Disney Genie on the other hand is included with admission and is essentially a live itinerary, that you can use to plan your day before arriving at the park, and while you're at the park through the My Disney Experience app or Disney app.

 In short, if you're interested in a FastPass for most rides, you'll want to purchase Disney Genie + as it gives you access to Lightning Lane (which works like the new Fast Pass).